 If you intend to perform an ONgDB production deployment successfully, you’ll likely think about the best application architecture to use and how you’ll operate your ONgDB deployment at a scale.
-Some things you’ll need to think about should include how you intend to guarantee availability uptime, handle failures and efficiently facilitate zero downtime upgrades, which is really just the required baseline to be considered production ready.
-It may go without say, but to go to production without using an ONgDB cluster is a huge risk to your applications availability.
+Some ONgDB deployment basics you’ll need to think about should include how you intend to guarantee availability uptime, handle failures and efficiently facilitate zero downtime upgrades, which is really just the required baseline to be considered production ready.
+It may go without saying, but to go to production without using an ONgDB cluster is a huge risk to your applications availability.

 - Using ONgDB embedded: This means you’ll be utilizing the ONgDB Java libraries and packaging it with the rest of your application code into a WAR or JAR file that is deployed to the Java server of your choice such as JBoss or Tomcat.